 Life is hard with an ADHD-style nervous system.
 If you are over-aroused and disorganized most of the time, you may not always enjoy neurotypical people in a neurotypical world.
 Symptom treatment is hard work that’s best started early — before bad habits and low self-esteem set in.
 The earlier we recognize attention deficit disorder (ADHD or ADD) symptoms, and respond accordingly, the better for everyone.

 Treating ADHD is far from impossible.
 It is more than a little difficult, though, to undo the years of harsh and unhelpful feedback that too many people with ADHD endure.
 It is equally hard to undo adjustments and habits that a person has built up over a lifetime to compensate for a nervous system that plays by different rules.

 So here is a treatment plan based on how people with ADHD think, feel, and live.
-One caution: ADHD treatment is at high risk for failure unless a trusted significant other is involved — and stays involved — from the beginning.
-For at least the first year, the motivation for treatment and the ability to see the benefits will reside primarily in someone other than the patient.
+Also important to know: ADHD treatment ,ay be most successful when a trusted significant other is involved — and stays involved — from the beginning.

 Why is it that some people with ADHD and co-existing conditions grow up to become wild successes?
 They are excel professionally and have strong relationships.
 They raise healthy, resilient children (half of whom also have ADHD-style nervous systems).
 What is it about them and their upbringing that helped them become happy, loving adults?